nhayward/revpit/user/pages/02.editors/joel-brigham/bio.md

 ##### Bio

-Joel Brigham (Brigham Editorial) is a freelance editor and an agented kidlit author with a YA and MG books currently on submission.
-He also has been a high school English teacher for two decades and has a bachelor's degree in Creative Writing and a master's degree in Education.
+Joel Brigham (Brigham Editorial) is a freelance editor with over two decades of experience helping writers young and old find their story and their voice.
+He has a bachelor's degree in Creative Writing and a master's degree in Education and has been an RevPit editor for three years.
 He loves '90s hip-hop, fantasy football, genealogy research, and the _Teenage Mutant Ninja Turtles_.

 **Pronouns: He/Him**

 ##### MSWL

-In terms of age levels, MG and YA are my sweet spots, but I also work with a lot of adult-level stuff.
-"New Adult" (college-age protagonists) and literary fiction/book club fiction are great, too!

-My preferred genres include contemporary, action & adventure, historical, romance, literary, fairy tale retellings, and magical realism/speculative fiction.

-Genres that I love (and am open to working with!) but may not necessarily be the BEST fit: novels in verse, horror, and thrillers.
-I'm not a good fit for picture books or graphic novels.

-As for science fiction and fantasy, it depends entirely on the story.
-I'm more likely to take low fantasy than high or epic fantasy, and I'm more likely to take character-driven soft sci-fi than hard sci-fi.
-Steampunk, space operas, and space westerns aren't for me.
+Look, friends.
+I'm not picky and have edited a little bit of everything over the years.
+More than anything, I want to work on something unique.
+I realize that's not specific, though, so I hope this MSWL helps a little:

+* Age Level: MG, YA, NA, and Adult.
+I'm open to any of those.
+* Preferred Genres: Romance, Historical.
+Literary/Book Club, Magical Realism/Speculative, Contemporary.
+* Other Genres I'll Happily Consider: Action/Adventure, Gothic, or Fairy Tale/Mythology Retellings
+* Genres I'll Take, But It'll Have to Completely Blow My Mind: Fantasy, Science Fiction
+* Genres I'm Very, Very Unlikely to Choose: Horror, Mystery, Novels in Verse

+There are a few weirdly specific things I'd actually love to read, but I always hated when agents put weirdly specific things on their MSWL documents.
+Please don't discount your book if your story isn't any of these things!

+Weirdly Specific Wants:
+* Sequels/Prequels/Retellings of Literary Classics (a la _James_, by Percival Everett)
+* Unexpected hybrids of two genres that typically do not go together
+* Any manuscript capable of both cracking me up and choking me up.

 ##### Q&A